astropy/astropy/docs/table/index.rst

 * Interactively scroll through long tables similar to using ``more``.
 * Create a new table by selecting rows or columns from a table.
 * Perform :ref:`table_operations` like database joins and concatenation.
+* Maintain a table index for fast retrieval of table items or ranges.
 * Manipulate multidimensional columns.
 * Methods for :ref:`read_write_tables` to files
 * Hooks for :ref:`subclassing_table` and its component classes